AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 ## Out-of-Order Streaming
 There's more to the streaming story though.
 Different components may complete executing at different times.
 As Payload chunks stream in, how does React know *where* in the Virtual DOM (and thus the DOM) to place them?

-If we look at the DOM again where we use our <code>DelayedMessage</code> component, it looks like this:
+If we look at the DOM again where we use our <code>DelayedMessage</code> component, it looks like this at first:

 ```html
 <main>